Quackdoc/website-base/source/hidden-jxl-benefits.md

 Well even pretending we live in a perfect world how do we actually do the tone mapping to make the two systems work together.
 Lets talk about rendering SDR on HDR for a second.
 This is commonly known as "Inverse Tone mapping."
 And this is actually a bit easier to do since we are "expanding" the image instead of "compressing" the image

-While "SDR" images can be roughly mapped to `1:203` where `1:` represents the peak brightness of the sRGB image, and `:203` the absolute brightness it will be displayed at.
+While SDR images can be roughly mapped to `1:203` where `1:` represents the peak brightness of the sRGB image, and `:203` the absolute brightness it will be displayed at.
 This kind of "dumb" mapping doesn't always look good sadly.
 But on the other hand, imagine scenario where we do no tone mapping instead, the white image you look at on a normal screen, would be dumping an 10000nit on a theoretical perfect PQ display.
 To put into context how bright this is.
 This is about as bright as a high quality office florescent light bulb.
 Of course, Something that resonates a bit more with would be this scenario.
 You have one of the new HDR ipads.
 Open an HDR white image, max out the brightness, go into a room and make it completely dark.
 This can be harsh enough that people have reported headaches from looking at it too long, and sudden exposure can actually cause small amounts of pain.
 These devices are about 1000 nits of output.

 And this is the *easy* form of tone mapping, HDR to SDR is **significantly** harder to do.
 We are now compressing the possible brightness differences, but also the maximum brightness of the image needs to be brought down significantly.
 Being able to reconcile the two issues isn't too hard when we are doing it by hand.
 We however, aren't doing it by hand, we need a one size fits all glove.
 This is actually very much non trivial, There are ways to do it, but they do come with a degree of difficulty and performance hit.